ResilienceTesting/gremlinsdk-python/exampleapp/README.md

-# Getting Started with Gremlin
+# Getting started with Gremlin

 In this tutorial, we will use a simple application composed of 3 microservices, to understand how to use Gremlin to systematically inject a